Ed Gillespie's high wire act

-If this year’s Virginia governor’s race between Democrat Ed Gillespie and Republican Ralph Northam is a dress rehearsal for 2018, then next year’s congressional races should present quite a spectacle.
+If this year’s Virginia governor’s race between Republican Ed Gillespie and Democrat Ralph Northam is a dress rehearsal for 2018, then next year’s congressional races should present quite a spectacle.
 If you don’t think so, check out this story in the Washington Post called “Bikers for Trump rallies for Gillespie — without Gillespie.”

 Gillespie narrowly defeated Corey Stewart in the Republican primary.
 Stewart managed Trump’s campaign in Virginia for a portion of 2016.
 After he lost to Gillespie, Stewart declined to endorse his rival.
 He came around, however, after being urged to by Steve Bannon, among others.